jlesage/docker-mgmt-tools/README.md

-# docker-guiapps
+# docker-mgmt-tools

-Set of scripts to manage my Docker containers for GUI applications.
+Set of scripts and tools to manage my Docker containers.

 More specifically, these tools allow easy generation of README and unRAID template files.